 13. Where should I file a petition for divorce?

-The 25th Judicial District Court Clerk of Court’s office is located at 301 Main Street, Suite 108 in Belle Chasse, in the Government Annex Building.
+The 25th Judicial District Court Clerk of Court’s office is located at 301 Main Street, Suite 108, Belle Chasse, in the Government Annex Building or in the new Courthouse located at 18055 Hwy15, Pointe-a-la-Hache.
 The office is open Monday-Friday from 8:30am-4:30pm, and accepts both cash and checks.
-For more information, including fees, you can call 504-297-5180.
+For more information, including fees, you can call 504-934-6610.
 Please note that the Clerk of Court does not “notarize” documents, and you may need to visit a Notary Public beforehand.

 14. What if I cannot afford to pay the filing fee?